amscanne/huptime/README.md

 In an ideal world, all applications would support a mechanism for doing zero-downtime restarts.
 The reality is, many standard frameworks make this difficult to do from the top down.
-For example, if you're using writing a python WSGI application, it may very painful and involve hacking standard libraries or monkey patching.
+For example, if you're using writing a python application using a WSGI framework, it may very painful and involve hacking libraries or monkey patching.

 Compound this with the fact that many applications consist of many different small components (written using different languages and frameworks), and you've